 The Plaintiff’s Counsel, Mr. Anand Desai presented arguments from 28th November until the morning of 7th December.
 The Defendant’s Senior Counsels, Mr. Iqbal Chagla, Mr. Janak Dwarkadas, and Mr. Fredun DeVitre then began the Defendant’s arguments, which are still continuing.

 Cross-examination of the Defendant’s witnesses DW1 through DW4 was concluded in 2021, after commencing in February 2021.

 The Hon’ble Justice Gautam Patel has set dates for the final arguments in the suit, which will be held before him in a special session only for this matter from from 28 November 2022 to 23 December 2022 on a day-to-day basis.
-No adjournments will be possible, and it will not be possible to extend the time for arguments.

 The Hon’ble Justice Gautam Patel has listed the matter on 17, 18, and 19 October 2022 to pass orders on objections, marking of documents in evidence, and other matters.